muyangshi/GPD_ScaleMixture/GPDnotebook.md

 Logistics:
   - Kevin Worthington
+  - May 5.
+1 - 3 PM works for Ben?
+  - EnviBayes should I go?

 Rerun the sampler after fixing the bug in `utilities.py` about the likelihood
   - see if $\phi$ is still under-estimated